retypeapp/retype/configuration/project.md

 The **retype.yml** file is actually optional (not required), but is recommended as you will almost certainly want to customize some options, so adding a **retype.yml** is a good first step.

-If you run the command `retype start` and do not have a **retype.yml** project configuration file within the root of your project, Retype will auto-generate a simple **retype.yml** file for your project.
+If you run the command `retype start` and do not have a **retype.yml** project configuration file within the root of your project, Retype will auto-generate a basic **retype.yml** file for your project.
 You can then edit the file to customize your project.

 You can also explicitly have Retype generate a **retype.yml** file by running the command `retype init`.